(Scroll down for more)

 “Like, Totally...” is a short cultural satire, written by, and starring, the offspring of my best Los Angeles friends.
 It premiered at the 2004 Mill Valley Film Festival.

 - Karen Davis, Senior Programmer, Mill Valley Film Festival

 MAKE A WISH

 I shot “Make a Wish!” by accident one day in 2004 at the Haight-Ashbury Street Fair in San Francisco.
-Someone I’d planned to meet there didn’t show up, so having an hour to kill and a camera in my hand I decided to make a home movie.
-Just for fun, I edited “Make a Wish!” using Apple’s entry-level video editor, iMovie.
+Someone I’d planned to meet there didn’t show up, so having an hour to kill and a camera in my hand I decided to make a home movie, just for fun.

 IT'S ALL IN THE BALANCE